jeffreykegler/old_kollos/notes/misc/strand.md

 Externally, Marpa handles arbitrary grammars, which it rewrites into internal grammars which observe a number of restrictions.
-The restrictions that are relevant here are
+The restrictions that are relevant here are:

 * No cycles.